 Straw stack burning is allowed from now until 6:00pm.

-The showers from Monday changed to a steady rain across
+The Showers changed to a steady rain across Western Oregon

-Western Oregon overnight in response to a potent warm front
+overnight in response to a potent warm front from the

-from a surface low pressure area approaching the Central
+offshore system.
+As a surface low pressure area approached

 The clouds and rain kept valley temperatures from dropping